 Once you're no longer working in a position that is covered by SERS, you can withdraw your contributions at any time.
 Federal income taxes and penalties may apply, so you may want to check with a tax advisor before requesting a withdrawal.

 You can also leave your contributions in your Plan 3 account, where your account value will continue to be based on the performance of your investments.
-Learn more about your options by calling ICMA-RC at 1-888-711-8773 or reading our booklet Plan 3 Request for Payment of Defined Contribution Funds, available online or from your payroll or personnel officer.
+Learn more about your options by calling the record keeper at 888-327-5596 or see the Plan 3 withdrawal publications, available online or from your payroll or personnel officer.

 There are two catch-up options you can use to defer additional money to your DCP account.
-For details, call us at 1-888-327-5596 and select option 2.
+For details, call 888-327-5596, option 2.

 As a Plan 3 member, you have a two-part retirement benefit.
 The defined benefit portion, funded by your employer, guarantees you a benefit for your lifetime and, if you choose a survivor option, for the lifetime of your survivor.
 The defined contribution portion, funded by your contributions, provides a benefit that is based on investment performance.